 As a rule of thumb, a child will be able to brush their own teeth when they can tie their shoelaces.
 Another way of thinking about it is: when your child has the dexterity and control to reach right to the back of their mouth.

 Ideally, you should supervise the brushing of their teeth until they are 7 or 8, to ensure they reach all of their teeth and clean them thoroughly.

 With a good diet and brushing and flossing every day, you can help your child maintain good oral health.
 Additionally, you should bring your child to the dentist for a check-up and clean.
 What dentists at Coast Dental can also do for your child is place fissure sealants on your child’s teeth.

 Fissure sealants are similar to fillings: the composite resin is applied to the biting surface of the tooth in order to prevent cavities.
 With proper care, a fissure sealant can last up to a year and is a great way to help keep your child’s teeth healthy and clean.

-> Thank for you reading part two of our ‘early education is key’ series.
+Thank you reading part two of our ‘early education is key’ series.
 In the last blog of the series, we will be looking at the early teens and when you should consider braces for your child.